WINS-FM: WINS simulcast (since 2022)

-On October 10, 2022, Audacy officially announced it would flip WNYL to a simulcast of WINS beginning on October 27 at 9 a.m. (while concurrently reaching an agreement with the SAG-AFTRA union to begin combining the staffs of WINS and WCBS).
+On October 10, 2022, Audacy officially announced it would flip WNYL to a simulcast of WINS beginning on October 27 at 9 am (while concurrently reaching an agreement with the SAG-AFTRA union to begin combining the staffs of WINS and WCBS).
 The "Alt" format would continue through the station's HD2 subchannel and Audacy stream.

 Beginning on October 20, WNYL paid tribute to the run of "Alt", as well as the history of the rock format on the frequency, running music with a specific focus of one hourly-changed year of the format (ironically focusing on music that, while playing under the run of the "Alt" format, may not have played on the 92.3 frequency itself in that span, as the rock format was focused on progressive and album rock for most of its run; nevertheless, the DJs would still refer to the station as "K-Rock" besides the regular brand as a further nod).
 The station signed off the "Alt" format with a special 3-hour goodbye show with many former station staffers visiting or calling in to the station and paying tribute to the format.
 The "Alt" format officially signed off with "New York, I Love You But You're Bringing Me Down" by the Brooklyn-based band LCD Soundsystem.
 Following a 10-minute transition period, the simulcast formally launched at 9 am.
 Concurrently, Audacy applied for the WINS-FM call letters for the station; the call sign change took effect on October 27.